Luckily, we also have quite a kick ass arsenal too.

-CNET’s gadget & tech blog, CRAVE, posted on the new Cost Controller Power Strip (pictured above) earlier today.
+CNET’s gadget & tech blog, CRAVE, wrote about the new Cost Controller Power Strip (pictured above).

-This smart power strip has an LCD built in that gives a readout in kilowatt hours (kWh) of the energy being used by the cumulative total of all the devices plugged in.
+This smart power strip has an LCD built in that gives a readout in kilowatt hours (kWh) showing the energy being used by the cumulative total of all the devices plugged in.

 Now that’s cool!